(This post may contain affiliate links. Please read our disclosure policy for more information.)

 The Ice Castles are massive, hand-built structures created from 20 million pounds of ice.
 Explore what seems like a never-ending series of rooms, reached through icicle archways and slot canyons.
 Crawl through hand-carved ice tunnels, slide down 50-foot ice slides, and watch water shoot up from ice fountains.

 During the day, the castles feel like a fairy-tale, as you’re surrounded by awe-inspiring walls and archways of icicles.
 You won’t be able to help from channeling your inner Elsa.
-At night, color-changing LED lights embedded in the ice structures gives an entirely different feel to the castles, but no less impressive.
+At night, color-changing LED lights embedded in the ice structures give the castles an entirely different feel but no less impressive.

 Other Ice Castle Locations